baharev/sdopt-tearing/docs/index.rst

 will be contributed back to
 `NetworkX <http://networkx.github.io/documentation/latest/overview.html>`_
 wherever it is appropriate.
 The remaining part of the code will be released as a Python package on PyPI.
-In the meantime, the :file:`rpc_api.py` (rpc stands for remote procedure call) is a good place to start looking.
-That API takes a sparse matrix in coordinate format and returns the row and column permutation vectors.
-As for the rest of this web-page, a demo application :file:`demo.py` is presented here, showing the capabilities of novel tearing algorithms.
+In the meantime, the :file:`rpc_api.py` is a good place to start looking. (:file:`rpc` stands for remote procedure call; it can be called from Java or C++ through the :file:`json_io.py`) The API in :file:`rpc_api.py` takes a sparse matrix in coordinate format and returns the row and column permutation vectors.
+As for the rest of this web-page, a demo application :file:`demo.py` is presented here, showing the capabilities of the novel tearing algorithms.

 --------------------------------------------------------------------------------